 Growing your network is a good goal to have in the long term, but it shouldn’t be the only goal.
 A mentor can feel used if they feel their only purpose is to expand their mentee’s network.

-Consider a networking goal after the mentee has learned valuable lessons from their mentor’s experience.
+Coach mentors and mentees to consider a networking goal after the mentee has learned valuable lessons from their mentor’s experience.

 SMART Suggestion: To connect with X colleagues in my field this year.